Asteras Tripolis F.C.: Recent history and era of success (2003–present)

-Crests and colours
+Crest and colours

-Crests
+Crest evolution

-The original crest of the club is the star symbol in the traditional colors of the team, yellow and blue.
-Over the following decades, different versions of the crest were introduced with minor changes.
-In 2006 first appeared the version that was coming to connect with the most recent glorious days of the club, until the summer of 2020.
-With the motto "The story has no end", the club presented the new crest on July 21, 2020.
-The star symbol is maintained in the highest position, as the symbol with which the club traveled through time, since 1931.
-Also, the new crest connects the club with the most special monument of its city, the statue of Theodoros Kolokotronis, the Greek general and pre-eminent leader of the Greek War of Independence.
+The first crest of the club was a star symbol in the traditional colours of the team, blue, yellow and white.
+Blue symbolizes trust, faith, and self-confidence.
+Yellow, which is associated with energy and creation, symbolizes ambition.
+While white is considered the colour of perfection and hope, and signifies safety and cleanliness.
+In the following decades, various versions of the crest were introduced with minor changes.
+In 2009, the version that was to be associated with the club's most recent glorious days appeared for the first time, until the summer of 2020.

+On 21 July 2020, with the motto "The story has no end", the club presented a new crest.
+The star symbol maintained in the highest position, as the symbol with which the club traveled through time, since 1931.
+Also, the new crest connects the club with the most special monument of Tripoli, the statue of Theodoros Kolokotronis, the Greek general and pre-eminent leader of the Greek War of Independence.
 The statue, located in Areos Square since September 1971, was made to present Theodoros Kolokotronis in battle and his bones are kept there.
 At the same time, with the phrase "ET IN ARCADIA EGO" written on it, the new crest seals the relationship of the club with the whole of Arcadia.